 For students appearing in both the phases of JEE Main, the better of the two results will be taken into consideration while preparing the final rank.

 - Enter your roll number and date of birth

 - Click the Submit button

 The results will be displayed on the screen.
-The students are advised to download the scorecard for future references during the counselling and admission process.
+Students are advised to download the scorecard for future references, especially for the counselling and admission process.